 Testing and Referrals

-- The Level IV screening file for referred students is prepared by the local school Advanced Academic Programs screening committee and submitted to the FCPS central selection committee.
-Eligibility decisions are made by the central selection committee, and reviewed by an oversight committee.
+The local school screening committee prepares and submits completed Level IV screening files for students currently enrolled in and attending FCPS to be evaluated by the countywide central selection committee.
+Multiple sources of information are reviewed to determine eligibility for placement in Level IV.
+Eligibility decisions are made by the central selection committee and reviewed by an oversight committee.
 Parent/guardian(s) are notified by mail regarding eligibility.

 Our Advanced Academic Resource Teacher

 - Gifted Education Teacher, ES